mahdianyoones/persian-ney-csp-solver/README.md

 # Persian Ney csp solver

+If you don't know what Persian Ney is, please read [this website](https://www.persianney.com/) and this [Wikipedia article](https://en.wikipedia.org/wiki/Ney).

 As part of a research on constructing Persian Ney reliably, accurately, and efficiently, this CSP solver acts a design-aid tool.
 The problem of designing and constructing this woodwind instrument, after some studies on Physics and music theory as well as a few informal experiments, led to the invention of a relatively new technique.